ilyakazachkov/ilyakazachkov.github.io/_pages/about.md

 ======
 I am an Ikerbasque Research Professor at <a href="https://www.ikerbasque.net/">Ikerbasque -- Basque Foundation for Science</a> and Distinguished Researcher at the <a href="https://ehu.eus/">University of the Basque Country UPV/EHU</a>, where I am the PI of the consolidated research group <a href="https://sites.google.com/site/gtabilbao/">``Groups, Topology and Applications''</a> of the Basque Government.

-My research is in combinatorial and geometric group theory and Diophantine geometry over groups.
-I am also interested in Model Theory.
-Most recently, the focus of my research are higher dimensional generalisations of real trees, which we call real cubings and graphs of groups with cyclic edge groups and generalized Baumslag-Solitar groups.
+My research is in combinatorial and geometric group theory and Diophantine geometry over groups, as well as their interactions with Model Theory.
+Most recently, the focus of my research are higher dimensional generalisations of real trees and graphs of groups with cyclic edge groups and generalized Baumslag-Solitar groups.

+All my papers are available on the <a href="https://arxiv.org/search/?searchtype=author&query=Kazachkov%2C+I">arXiv</a>.
+You can find a working draft of the paper <a href="https://www.wescac.net/cones.html">Real cubings and asymptotic cones of hierarchically hyperbolic groups</a>, which is joint work with Montserrat Casals-Ruiz and Mark Hagen.

 Before moving to Spain, I was a <a href="https://royalcommission1851.org/fellowships/research-fellowships">Royal Commission for the Exhibition of 1851 Research Fellow</a> at the <a href="https://www.maths.ox.ac.uk/">University of Oxford</a>, where I also was a Fellow of <a href="https://www.wolfson.ox.ac.uk/">Wolfson College</a>.